ryzokuken/mf2-docs/guide-v2.md

 An annotation is part of an expression containing either a function together with its associated options, or a private-use or reserved sequence.

 An annotation can appear in an expression by itself or following a single operand.
-When following an operand, the operand serves as input to the annotation.
+If an operand is present, that operand is the input to the annotation.

 #### Function calls